Easy Rider: Death Valley by Motorcycle

 The Finish Line

-Following what feels like endless miles of flatland, the next lifeline is Stovepipe Wells, another oasis that includes lodging, gas and, thankfully, a general store.
+Following what feels like endless miles of flatland, the next lifeline is Stovepipe Wells, another destination that includes lodging, gas and, thankfully, a general store.
 You’ll be amazed at how much water you can consume — especially after riding this far.

 After Stovepipe, forget about flats.
 Between here and Panamint Springs (another oasis with lodging and provisions), you’ll face some severe and potentially dangerous dips and twists.
 The serious shifts on roads marked by steep grades roll on for miles at a time.
 The lack of guardrails could wreck your day if there’s a moment’s distraction.